PJayB/HackerRankIO/README.md

 Enables offline development and verification of HackerRank (https://www.hackerrank.com/) solutions written in C or C++.
 It is designed so that your code can be used -- with as little modification as possible -- in both an offline setup and HackerRank's online editor.

 This header redirects `scanf` or `std::cin` so that your HackerRank code will be read from `input.txt` instead of from the keyboard.
 Similarly, `printf` and `std::cout` are intercepted so that everything you print will be compared to the contents of `output.txt`.
-An assert is thrown when your input does not match the expected results.
+When your input does not match the expected results, the program will tell you.

 License
 -------